KarthikPrabhu23/CKA-2025/README.md

 ## 2. Verify cert-manager CRD

-- Create a list of all cert-manager Custom Resource Definitions (CRDs) and save it to `~/resources.yaml`.
+- Create a list of all `cert-manager` Custom Resource Definitions (CRDs) and save it to `~/resources.yaml`.
 	- Make sure kubectl's default output format and use kubectl to list CRD's.
-- Do not set an output format.
+Do not set an output format.
-- Failure to do so will result in a reduced score.
-- Using kubectl, extract the documentation for the subject specification field of the Certificate Custom Resource and save it to `~/subject.yaml`.
+- Using kubectl, extract the documentation for the subject specification field of the `Certificate` Custom Resource and save it to `~/subject.yaml`.
 	- You may use any output format that kubectl supports.
+If unsure, use the default output format.

 **Tasks:**